scottqueen-bixal/fe_interview_hotlist/README.md

    - What are the benefits of using a headless CMS?
 > **Answer:** Benefits include improved scalability, better performance, and the ability to use any frontend technology without being limited by the CMS's frontend.

+#### **NextJS:**
+   - We normally use a single `container` component per page (or independent widget, like login), and only use other `container` components if there's a compelling reason for doing so.
+Our apps have a `containers` folder and a `components` folder that we divide components between.
+Why might we do that?

+   - It is common in React/Redux application architecture is to divide your React components into two types: regular (dumb) `components` and (smart) `container` components

 #### **Docker:**
    - What is Kubernetes, and how does it work?
 > **Answer:** Kubernetes is an open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.